 Researchers have adjusted the technique for converting human stem cells into beta cells that produce insulin.
 They have shown that the resulting cells tend to be more responsive when it comes to fluctuating sugar blood levels.

-Based on the research published in the Journal Stem Cells Reports, stem cells may be converted into cells which make insulin (the hormone which controls blood glucose.)
+Based on the research published in the Journal Stem Cells Reports, stem cells may be converted into cells that make insulin (the hormone which controls blood glucose.)

 But, there is a big challenge – the amount of produced insulin by these cells is hard to control.
-The scientists at the Washington University in America transplanted the beta cells into mice which couldn’t produce insulin.
+The scientists at the Washington University in America transplanted the beta cells into mice that couldn’t produce insulin.

 They came to the discovery that the new cells start secreting insulin within a couple of days and continue to control blood glucose in the mice for months.

-An assistant professor at the Washington University by the name Jeffrey R Millman talks on this topic.
+An assistant professor at the Washington University by the name of Jeffrey R Millman talks on this topic.
 He said that they have been capable to overcome a significant weakness in this specific way the cells previously had been made.

 The new cells that produce insulin react faster and more appropriately once they encounter sugar.
-He also added that the cells behave much more as beta cells in a human who don’t have diabetes.
+He also added that the cells behave much more as beta cells in a human who doesn’t have diabetes.

 Now the scientists think that it might be time to evaluate whether this stem-cell approach might make insulin and effectively control blood glucose in people.

-Millan said that previously the beta cells people manufactured might secrete insulin in response to sugar, but they were more as fire hydrants either making none insulin or a lot of insulin.
+Millan said that previously the beta cells people manufactured might secrete insulin in response to sugar, but they were more like fire hydrants either making no insulin or a lot of insulin.

 The new cells are much more sensitive and produce insulin which better corresponds to the sugar levels.
 The laboratory of Jeffrey R Millman grew beta cells from human stem cells.